MBA programs come in all shapes and sizes. The same goes for MBA programs in Chicago.

-Like MBA programs, the city of Chicago has many shapes and sizes.
-The Windy City is one of the largest and most diverse cities in the U.S. World Business Chicago ranks Chicago as the most diversified economy in the U.S.1 College Choice’s informative rankings will help you navigate the ins and outs of MBA programs in one of America’s largest cities.
+The city of Chicago lives up to its name in so many ways.
+The Windy City is one of the largest and most diverse cities in the United States.
+World Business Chicago ranks Chicago as the most diversified economy in the U.S. College Choice’s informative rankings will help you navigate the ins and outs of MBA programs in one of America’s largest cities.

-Secondly, New York Times suggests choosing an MBA program based on where you eventually want to work.3 For example, if you want to work at McKinsey & Company, you should go to Kellogg School of Management at Northwestern University.
+The New York Times suggests choosing an MBA program based on where you eventually want to work.
+For example, if you want to work at McKinsey & Company, you should go to Kellogg School of Management at Northwestern University.
 There are high correlations between certain business schools and individual companies.

 You can earn your Master of Business Administration from a number of schools in the Chicago area.
 However, the MBA program at the University of Chicago Booth School of Business is College Choice’s number one school in Chicago.
 Chicago Booth offers the Full-Time MBA, Evening MBA, Weekend MBA, and Executive MBA.